-These expand on the Lloyd Hotel past and present, which keeps spawning artistic reflections.
-Their nature differs widely; it can be educational, entertaining, philosophical or of the senses.
-As they are lengthier, more substantial or more frequent than our other Events, we created this special niche for them.
+These projects expand on the Lloyd Hotel past and present, which keeps spawning artistic reflections.
+Their nature differs widely; it can be educational, entertaining, philosophical or pertaining to the senses.
+As they are lengthier, more substantial or more frequent than our other Events, we created this special niche for these projects.

 From 16/10/2013 until 20/10/2013